 All this debate and fight is time-pass.

-3. Another foolishness is to pursue some very approximate misleading numbers like GDP.
-Ask most praising or abusing government this question – why should GDP be taken with such paranoia?
-How can one remember capture all the finesse and complexities and long term vision and happiness in economy?
+3. Another irrationality is to pursue some very approximate misleading numbers like GDP.
+Ask most people who praise or abuse governments this question – why should GDP be taken with such paranoia?
+How can one number capture all the finesse and complexities and long term vision and happiness in economy?

 Truth is GDP is just a convenient number – often nothing to do with actual economic robustness.
 Inflation rate is another such simplistic number.